SethSenpai/TinyComLog.js/README.md

 `stop` stops the readout of data and the logging.

+`settings` will list the current settings for the program.

 `setPort <value_here>` set the device that the program should connect to. /dev/ is automatically appended and should be omitted.
 Example: `setPort ttyAMC0`